Find Affordable College Courses

 159 Yearly Graduations

 Grand Canyon University comes in at #3 on our list of the most popular colleges offering master's degrees in instructional media.
 Roughly 103,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,401 per year, while in-state graduate students, on average, pay $10,621 per year.
-During the 2020-2021 academic year, 159 people received their master's degree in instructional media from Grand Canyon University.
-Of these students, 78% were women and 43% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $16,390 per year, while in-state graduate students, on average, pay $10,138 per year.
+During the most recent year for which we have data, 159 people received their master's degree in instructional media from Grand Canyon University.
+Around 34% of these students were from an underrepresented racial-ethnic group, and 82% were women.
+Data shows that Grand Canyon University graduates that hold this degree go on to make a median salary of $62,560.

 #4